 - Deduct the actual expenses of operating the vehicle for business, including gas, oil, repairs, insurance, maintenance and depreciation or lease payments.

 - Take the standard IRS mileage deduction.
-As of 2017, the rate is 53.5 cents per mile driven for business use.
+For 2023 the rate is 65.5 cents per mile.

 - Mileage logs